Brain Electrical Oscillation Signature Profiling

 Brain Electrical Oscillation Signature Profiling (BEOSP or BEOS) is an EEG technique by which a suspect's participation in a crime is detected by eliciting electrophysiological impulses.

-It is a non-invasive, scientific technique with a degree of sensitivity and a neuro-psychological method of interrogation which is also referred to as 'brain fingerprinting'.
+It is a non-invasive neuro-psychological method of interrogation which is also referred to as 'brain fingerprinting'.
+BEOS has been used in over 700 police investigations in India, but has also faced criticism for a lack of thorough research and scientific consensus.

 History

 The methodology was developed by Champadi Raman Mukundan (C. R. Mukundan), a Neuroscientist, former Professor & Head of Clinical Psychology at the National Institute of Mental Health and Neurosciences (Bangalore, India), while he worked as a Research Consultant to TIFAC-DFS Project on 'Normative Data for Brain Electrical Activation Profiling'.

 His works are based on research that was also formerly pursued by other scientists at American universities, including J. Peter Rosenfeld, Lawrence Farwell and Emanuel Donchin.

+BEOS was used in 2008 in India to find a woman guilty of murder.
+Later, the Indian Supreme Court ruled that BEOS was inadmissible as evidence.

 Principle

-The human brain receives millions of arrays of signals in different modalities, all through the waking periods.
-These signals are classified and stored in terms of their relationship perceived as function of experience and available knowledge base of an individual, as well as new relationship produced through sequential processing.
-The process of encoding happens primarily when the individual directly participates in an activity or experiences it.
+BEOS operates on the principle that the human brain reacts differently to information that it has experienced previously, compared to new information.

 It is considered secondary, when the information is obtained from a secondary source viz. books, conversations, hearsay etc. in which there is no primary experiential component and the brain deals mainly with conceptual aspects.

-Primary encoding is deep-seated and has specific source memory in terms of time and space of occurrence of experience, as individual himself/herself has shared or participated in the experience/act/event at certain time in his/her life at a certain place.
+Primary encoding is deep-seated and has specific source memory in terms of time and space of occurrence of experience, as an individual has shared or participated in the experience, act, or event at certain time and place in their life.

-It is found that when the brain of an individual is activated by a piece of information of an event in which he/she has taken part, the brain of the individual will respond differently from that of a person who has received the same information from secondary sources (non-experiential).

 BEOSP is based on this principle, thereby intending to demonstrate that the suspect who have primary encoded information of those who have participated in the suspected events will show responses indicating firsthand (personally acquired) knowledge of the event.

+However, neuroscientist Rafael Yuste from Columbia argues that there are not clear distinctions between memories and imagination.